norcams/iaas/docs/status/plans/gpu.rst

 however, caveats.

 **pros**:

 * High performance GPU for VMs
 * The preferred way to serve GPUs to virtual machines
 * Trivial configuration in OpenStack
-* Scales well, many VMs pr GPU card
+* Scales well, many VMs pr GPU

 **cons**:

 * At least for for NVIDIA this could be cost prohibitve, incurring 5-6x price/performance compared to consumer grade cards
 * Additionally, for NVIDIA GPUs, a concurrent user licence fee is necessary